Hardsided Leather Luggage

 Explanation of Why You Need This Valise in Your Life

-- Wheels on suitcases or valises break.
-And when they do, their done with.
+Longevity: Wheels on suitcases or valises break.
+And when they do, they're done with.
 In the closet and eventually at the Salvation Army.

-- On the first major trip with my original larger valise, I carried it and my leather briefcase throughout Eastern Europe and North Africa for 6 weeks.
+On the first major trip with my original larger valise, I carried it and my leather briefcase throughout Eastern Europe and North Africa for 6 weeks.
 And about 3 weeks into it, the valise handle broke.
 The complexity that caused and the energy I exerted because of that broken handle made me swear I would never let that happen to anyone who carried one of my valises.
-The handle is now hand sewn with boot-cord body and bolted to the body.
+The handle is now hand-sewn with a boot-cord body and bolted to the body.

 Most companies try to make their valises, duffle bags and other leather luggage for the lowest price possible, so they buy low quality heavily scarred leather, split or shave off the scars and blemishes (along with all of the grain) and make a valise. now they can use every inch of the hide.
 If they shave off some of the grain, that’s top grain leather.
 If they shave all of it off or split the hide in half, then that’s called genuine or split leather.
 We WANT as much grain on our valises and other baggage as we can get.
 We want it all.
 Therefore, we have to select two hides with almost no imperfections to make each leather valise.
 And then, completely unnecessarily, I lined the valise interior with tough durable pigskin.

 Dimensions (W x H x D)

 Weight: 8 lbs